 Suing for Non-Economic Damages After a Car Wreck

-- Pain and suffering
+- Pain and suffering,

-- Mental suffering
+- Mental suffering,

-- Emotional distress
+- Emotional distress,

-- Loss of society and companionship
+- Loss of society and companionship,

-- Loss of consortium
+- Loss of consortium.

 Often, the amount awarded to the victim or victims seeking non-economic losses will be determined by a jury.
-Importantly, there is no maximum amount that can be awarded in car accident cases, and an experienced attorney will help you understand what you're entitled to recover.
+Notably, no maximum amount can be awarded in car accident cases, and an experienced attorney will help you understand what you're entitled to recover.

 Suing for Punitive Damages After a Car Wreck

 Punitive damages are also considered non-economic, and you may be entitled to sue for punitive damages if the driver who hit you exhibited egregious disregard for your well-being.

-Calculating How Much You Can Sue for after a Car Wreck in LA
+Calculating How Much You Can Sue For

 In calculating how much you should sue for after you've been in a car wreck caused by someone else, you'll need to consider both:

-- Economic damages
+- Economic damages,

-- Non-economic damages
+- Non-economic damages.

 Economic damages are evidenced by good record-keeping that evidences the actual expenses you incurred because of the wreck.
 These damages can easily be tens of thousands of dollars and are designed to help you recover financially.

 In addition to your actual expenses, your attorney may advise you to sue for non-economic damages for which there is no maximum amount.
 These claims are designed to compensate you for emotional anguish.